 A smaller number of opportunities exist within the public sector, for example with infrastructure companies such as water, electricity, gas and transport providers.

 It's likely that you'll start your role with an induction period, which will typically involve meeting key staff members, learning about company-specific systems and processes and training in legislation, compliance and reporting requirements that are relevant to your project.
 You'll train on the job and probably attend some external short courses.

 To work on a construction site, you'll also need to hold a Construction Skills Certification Scheme (CSCS) card.
 If you don't already have one, you'll get a CSCS card by completing some health and safety training and passing a test, which your employer will pay for.

 If you don't have a qualification in construction management, your employer may sponsor you to complete one.
 Continuous professional development (CPD) is essential in this role to keep up to date with legislation and technical information, particularly when moving between projects or roles in different sectors.
 CIOB is the most relevant professional body for this role - it offers a range of training and networking opportunities.

-Most graduate training schemes last around two years and on completion it's likely that you'll be give more responsibility and a broader range of work to manage.
+Most graduate training schemes last around two years, and on completion you'll usually be given more responsibility and a broader range of work to manage.
 After this, progression depends on the size and nature of your employer.
 Broadly speaking, you can progress by increasing your level of responsibility and expertise within a single field, such as housebuilding, or by broadening your experience on projects of a different nature or size.
-Construction managers of large, complex projects typically have a minimum of 10 years' experience.
+Construction managers of large, complex projects typically have a minimum of ten years' experience.
 Assistant construction managers, or employees with a similar job title, may oversee a particular area or component of a project.

 Being geographically mobile and able to relocate to change employers or projects will be an advantage in progressing your career.
 Working for a large global firm may offer opportunities to work overseas, particularly if you develop expertise in an area in which skills are in demand, such as transport infrastructure.